-This brief guide describes what is Virt-rescue, how to rescue virtual machines with Virt-rescue command line utility in Linux operating systems.
+This brief guide describes what is Virt-rescue, and how to rescue virtual machines with Virt-rescue command line utility in Linux operating systems.

-What is Virt-rescue?
+What Is Virt-rescue?

 Virt-rescue is like a rescue CD, but for virtual machines only.
 It provides a simple rescue shell and some recovery tools to inspect and correct problems in a virtual machine or disk images.

 Please note that Virt-rescue is different from guestfish.
 Guestfish is an interactive shell for editing and making changes in virtual machines and disk images.